AqwamCreates/DataPredict-Agent/docs/index.md

 # Welcome to Aqwam's DataPredict Agent Library!

-By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](TermsAndConditions.md).
+By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms And Conditions](TermsAndConditions.md).
 In short:

 * Attribution is required when using this library.

 * Plus some more stuff...

-For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms and Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).
+For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).

 ![DataPredictAgentIconSmall](https://github.com/user-attachments/assets/7d92d759-5771-48dd-b934-2220817d4a28)